redtexts/texts/wlrp_1946_transitional_program.md

 historically, they do them a lot of good because they expose themselves before the workers and so help them move more to the Left.

-Worker: I my seem narrow-minded, but it's very queer to advocate the formation of any government which would sell out the workers, as you say these governments would.
+Worker: I may seem narrow-minded, but it's very queer to advocate the formation of any government which would sell out the workers, as you say these governments would.